Void-Stag/Void-Stag/README.md

 # 👋 Hi, I’m Heather
-I am currently a Third year Computing student @ DMU.
+I am a Third year Computing student @ DMU.
 I have a huge interest in different areas of technology and would love to experience it hands on.
+I am interested in both Web Development and Software Development, although I will not hesitate to develop interest in other areas such as Mobile Development.

 ## 🌱More About Me!
 I am currently learning new technologies and languages.
 I am currently using Python and Flask for my Final Year Project.